 Genocide Mascare in 1965

-The document calls on the government to formally apologize to the victims and their families, provide compensation to them and to investigate and charge the perpetrators of the crimes.
+The judges recommend that the Indonesian government apologize to the victims, survivors and their families, and to investigate the crimes against humanity.

 But Indonesia immediately rejected the IPT 1965’s recommendations.
 “Our country is a great nation,” Chief Security Minister Luhut Panjaitan told journalists Wednesday.

 “We acknowledge and we will resolve this problem (the 1965 tragedy) in our way and through universal values,” he said.

 Even before the release of its ruling, those involved with the tribunal have recognized its limitations.

 “The ruling doesn’t have a binding effect nor is enforceable,” Todung Mulya Lubis, prominent human-rights lawyer who served as the lead prosecutor at the tribunal, told TIME on Tuesday.